TimeMachine1994/081925-SvelteTweb/Old Docs01/old docsdocs/README.md

 ## Version Information

-This documentation reflects the current state of TributeStream as of September 2024, including:
+This documentation reflects the current state of Tributestream as of September 2024, including:
 - Svelte 5 migration with runes
 - Unified livestream system (Version 2)
 - Memorial service data model refactor